mathigon/textbooks/content/quadratics/content.md

 equations of the form `ax + b`, where _x_ is a [variable](gloss:variable), and _a_ and _b_ are some specific numbers.

-Now let's think about a more complex class of equations which also contain `x^2`.
+Now let’s think about a more complex class of equations which also contain `x^2`.
 A [__quadratic equation__](gloss:quadratic-equation) is an equation of the form